Out of Order

 Mieke Vandersall, as a violin-playing, martial artist-practicing lesbian, defies stereotypical notions about pastors.
 She was one of the first openly queer people ordained as a pastor in the Presbyterian Church (U.S.A.).

 Alex McNeill is a witty, Vespa-driving preacher with a penchant for bow ties.
 Throughout his journey to ordination, he has navigated obstacles and opposition to achieve a series of “firsts.”
-Before he transitioned from female to male, Alex was the first out lesbian pursuing ministry in his conservative, rural ordination committee in 2005.
-He was also the first person to come out as transgender during the ordination process, and though other transgender people have pursued ordination, no one has yet completed the process by being accepted to a ministry job.
-During the course of filming, Alex became the executive director of More Light Presbyterians, which made him the first transgender executive director of a mainline Christian organization.
+He was the first person to come out as transgender during the ordination process in his Presbytery.
+During the course of filming, Alex was hired as the executive director of More Light Presbyterians, which made him the first transgender executive director of a mainline Christian organization.
+In 2019, after 14 years, he became the first openly transgender man to be ordained as a minister of the Word and Sacrament in the Presbyterian Church (U.S.A).
+Alex and his spouse live in North Carolina.

 John Russell Stanger may have lived in India and NYC, but he grew up ridin’ horses and fixin’ fences on his family’s Texas cattle ranch.
 After coming out gay in seminary, he discovered his call to help others reconcile the rift between their sexual, gender, and spiritual identities.
 He joined the staff of Parity as a minister to LGBTQ youth and became the first openly queer Presbyterian to be ordained in Texas.
-After leading Parity as the Executive Director, he is returning to the South to begin a Master of Arts in Marriage of Family Therapy.
-As a pastor-therapist he will continue helping people to love themselves and live abundantly.
+After leading Parity as the Executive Director, he returned to the South and is now a pastor and therapist in private practice.
+He lives with his husband in Louisville, Kentucky.

-Kate LeFranc is currently a doctoral student in theology, and a nerdy/artsy Presbyterian pastor who misses getting to lead worship on a regular basis.
-Kate identifies as a non-binary queer, and they are hoping to write some boundary-pushing queer theology.
-In the roller derby world, Kate is known as Bruise Almighty and is a certified referee with the Women's Flat Track Derby Association.
+Kai Moore is a doctoral candidate in queer systematic theology, and is also a nerdy/artsy Presbyterian pastor who misses getting to lead worship on a regular basis.
+They are enjoying the grand adventure of non-binary gender transition while writing a dissertation about queer flesh, power, and Jesus' crucifixion called "The Scandalous Body of Christ."
+In the roller derby world, Kai is also known as Bruise Almighty and is a certified referee with the Women's Flat Track Derby Association.

 Crew